THE

 in the Spanish Civil War of 1936-1939 in defense of the Spanish Republic.

-While I worked in my studio at Saint Francis Xavier High School in
+While I worked in my studio at Saint Francis

-Manhattan where I was teaching, a red-baiting campaign which eventually
+Xavier High School in Manhattan where I was teaching, a red-baiting

-led to my dismissal in June of the following year was initiated.
-In
+campaign which eventually led to my dismissal in June of the following

-response I produced THE BIRTH OF IGNORANCE
+year was initiated.
+In response I produced THE

-in a mock nativity pageant.
+as Mary, Joseph and archangel in a mock nativity pageant.

-William O'Leary, S.J., then Director of Guidance at the school and
+O'Leary, S.J., then Director of

-prime architect of the campaign, plays "mother" wearing
+Guidance at the school and prime architect of the campaign, plays

-the traditional black dress of Spanish widows with a white lace collar
+traditional black dress of Spanish widows with a white lace collar

 representing the clerical Roman collar.
 The chair of the Social Studies

-Department, Francis X. Bambury, is cast as the befuddled "father".
+Department, Francis X. Bambury, is cast

 Having posted an open letter to the faculty declaring "Fascism

-clearly the more desirable choice in the 1930's" at the height
+clearly the more desirable choice in the 1930's" at

-The head of the Art Department, Francis Golden, S.J., is portrayed
+his cape.
+The head of the Art Department, Francis

-as a leering, black-winged angel.
-He holds an unfolding banner bearing
+He holds an unfolding banner bearing the inscription Ad

-the inscription Ad maiorem Ignoranciae gloriam (To
+maiorem Ignoranciae gloriam (To the greater glory of

-the greater glory of Ignorance), a play on the Jesuit motto "Ad
+Ignorance), a play on the Jesuit motto "Ad

 maiorem Dei gloriam" (To the greater glory of God).
-The blue

-fetal skeleton with an open and empty skull.
+a fetal skeleton with an open and empty skull.